dianedef/obsidian-TubeFlowz/README.md

 1. In Obsidian, go to Settings > Third-party plugins
 2. Disable restricted mode
-3. Click "Browse" and search for "TubeFowz"
+3. Click "Browse" and search for "ObsiTubeFlowz"
 4. Install the plugin

 ### ⚙️ Configuration